keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 weight: 20
 ---

-## Scalling Workloads based on Keptn metrics
+## Scaling Workloads based on Keptn metrics

 Kubernetes provides us with a lot of built-in capabilities to ensure running enough replicas in order to meet the current demand of the Workloads.